codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 max-width="90%"
 %}

 An important point here is that you need to adopt a policy in your team on what a "chart change" means.
 Helm does not enforce chart version changes.
 You can deploy a different chart with the same version as the previous one.
-So if this is something that you want to do, you need to make sure that all teams are on the same page for versioning practices.
+So, if this is something that you want to do, you need to make sure that all teams are on the same page for versioning practices.

 On the plus side, this workflow allows you to individually version charts and applications and is very flexible for companies with teams that manage separately the charts from the application source code.